Why I Love Autumn in Sicily 🍂🍁

 Pumpkins … You will see this vegetable (Zucca) with its round ribbed skin and deep orange colour, being sold at markets or at the roadside by farmers with their precious produce piled up on their 3 wheeled Ape vehicles, a bit like you would find watermelons in the summer season.
 Like a lot of vegetable dishes in Sicily pumpkins were used in poor times to replace meat and were used as an equivalent to liver.
 There are many popular Sicilian dishes that you can make using them, sweet and sour pumpkin, pumpkin risotto, pumpkin ravioli, pumpkin soup, pumpkin bread, there are so many tempting recipes.

-Rami di Napoli … Rame di Napoli are soft chocolate spiced biscuits and I can never eat enough of them.
+Rame di Napoli … Rame di Napoli are soft chocolate spiced biscuits and I can never eat enough of them.
 Despite the name they are not from Naples, in fact they hail from Catania and the name means (Copper of Naples).
 They are made using ingredients such as sugar, milk, flour, cocoa powder, honey, orange marmalade and cinnamon then covered in melted dark chocolate and decorated with chopped pistachios or almonds.
 Are you dribbling yet?
 We usually hotly await their arrival each October in the bakery opposite our house.
 I am still dreaming of some we bought in Linguaglossa in a small bar, on our way home from Etna, which were a pistachio version and tasted like a taste bud explosion in our mouths and were great paired with a glass of grappa.
-Rami di Napoli are traditionally eaten around 'U Juornu re Muorti' (the Sicilian Day of the Dead).
+Rame di Napoli are traditionally eaten around 'U Juornu re Muorti' (the Sicilian Day of the Dead).

 Hearty Meals and Home Cooking … In Autumn in Sicily we cook and eat hearty and cosy dishes in our Sicilian kitchen like caponata (a tomato, pepper and aubergine sweet and sour stew), zucca agrodolce (sweet and sour pumpkin), pasta dishes with the cream of chestnuts or walnuts, pasta with a meaty Ragù sauce, dishes using mushrooms, purple cabbage with garlic and parmesan, fennel dishes, pollo cacciatore (a country chicken stew), chickpea and rosemary soup and lentil soup plus lots of grilled meats.
 Being an island you can only imagine the seafood we enjoy in restaurants and of course this is available all year round in restaurants that stay open for the season.